egelke/aarch64/00. Sum/README.md

 In summary it is telling you the kernel loaded your program (`sum.exe`) and hit a breakpoint right before it started executing your application.

 First we will tell it to stop at the entry point of your program, which is the `start` (the underscore got dropped by the toolchain) in the `sum` module.
-Yo do this by typing the following command in at the bottom of the command window:
+You do this by typing the following command in at the bottom of the command window:

 ```
 0:000> bm sum!start